 Today we have the Chunnel making London to Paris travel direct and dependable.
 But in the early 1900's, the distance, currents and trains all created a difficult journey.
 Just how difficult?
 Read this first-hand account.

 "The comparatively short journey (modern editors note: 7 - 10 hours) between one and the other of the great European capitals is one which has demanded almost all the resources of modern science to overcome the natural drawbacks attending its peculiar features.
 Paris is, by rough calculation, about 260 miles from London which distance must be covered by the voyager in three stages.

-It was a 2 hour+ train ride from Paris and Aymeric deBuyer met me along with his parents.
-I had only met his brother Yann, and my French being (very) limited, communication was warm and tolerant on their behalf, and comical on my end.
+It was a 2 hour+ train ride from Paris and Aymeric DeBuyer met me along with his parents.
+I had only met his brother Yann, and my French being very limited, their communication was warm and tolerant and mine was comical.

 Some stories that couldn't make the book in full ... but need to be told!
 Editors welcomed - sign up below.

 PANDEMIC OF 1889

 FEATHERS, FASHION & FLY FISHING

 RARE AVIATION FILM - WWI 1914-17

 1906 SAN FRANCISCO

 WTF FILES - TECHNOLOGICAL